sysgears/apollo-universal-starter-kit/README.md

 `CounterView.jsx` as `universal` component, just delete or rename `CounterView.web.jsx` and you can see how the same component can be used for both web and mobile.

+#### Writing modules in TypeScript

+The starter kit supports both modules written in ES6 JavaScript and TypeScript.
+You can have a mix - some modules or even parts of modules written in ES6 and some in TypeScript.

+When writting TypeScript modules you can face some pitfalls.
+The general discussion about TypeScript pitfalls will be handled [here](https://github.com/sysgears/apollo-universal-starter-kit/issues/785).
+The recipes from discussion will be mirrored into this section of documentation.

+Known pitfalls:
+- When using stateless JSX component written in JavaScript from within TypeScript code you can get error `TS2322` - missing key, despite the fact that key in question is declared optional.
+The known workaround for now is to convert this component to stateful JSX component.
+- `tslint` complains that the module is missing, though it is present in `peerDependencies`. `tslint` checks `dependencies` and either `peerDependencies` or `devDependencies`, not both, hence we face this problem.
+We have configured `tslint` to look into `dependencies`, `devDependencies` and `optionalDependencies`, this is the best that can be reached at the moment.
+Hence you can work around this issue by switching from using `peerDependencies` in `package.json` to `optionalDependencies`, this way both `eslint` and `tslint` find all needed modules.

 #### Known issues

 Currently we do not yet support persisted queries.
 This can be used in this starter kit currently only for web, but it